kmmiio99o/ormi-bot.pages.dev/README.md

 Your feedback is invaluable to us! 💙

 ---

-## 🎁 Easter Egg

-Type the secret word `ormi` on the homepage to unlock a magical surprise! ✨

----

 © 2025 Ormi Bot.
 All Rights Reserved.
 *Crafted with passion for the Discord community.*